mobeho/HebrewDate/README.md

 # HebrewDate
-This project allows to perform all required action and calculation for Hebrew calendar
+The project allows performing all required calculations for Hebrew calendar

 ## Convert